philwhiles/frettler/README.md

 ### View
-Currently only console views, each constructed with a FrettedInstrument, which take the scale and chord constructs from the engine, and render them on that instruments fretboard, up to the 12th fret.
+Currently only console views, each constructed with a FrettedInstrument, which take the scale and chord constructs from the engine, and render them on that instruments fretboard, up to the 12th fret, by default.

 Both the views can display the notes or intervals with unique ANSI colours, if you are either running from the command line and using an ANSI colour friendly terminal, or in an IDE such as Eclipse using an ANSI Console